 However, running is a sport that epitomizes “self challenge” as well.
 We train mainly so that we can run a minute faster or a mile further than what we ran before, and by pushing through the next threshold we often discover new elements of ourselves.

 Yet we are secretly competitive as well, even though most of us will never be good enough to win anything substantial.
 There seems to be a need to satisfy our competiveness via both internal and external means.
 It’s not a bad thing.
 Enjoy it.
-Use it as an accountability system that keeps you from slacking off during training and not trying your best at runs.
+Use it as an accountability system that keeps you from slacking off.

 Just remember that the running community celebrates diversity…slow or fast, going for a short run or a marathon, running everyday or once a month.
 We embrace those who enjoy the relaxing trance of running as well as those that are shooting for the next personal record.